Conversations with Dragons – Shachi Kale

 Planned activities for children of all ages include:

-- Performing in a puppet/musical theater
+- Making puppets and performing in a puppet/musical theater

 - Experiencing a cultural storytelling tipi